anthonybaulo/stock-indicator-analysis/README.md

 In the image below, the dotted lines indicate entry points as determined by the SMA  entry conditions.
 ![winloss](images/pricechart.png)

 \* For a given timestep, the lower bound condition was checked against the Low for that timestep before any other checks were made, and therefore may have yielded more conservative results than would have occured in real-time.
-Additionally, the price difference between the Close of one day and the Open of the next could vary widely, and therefore this basic algorithm may not reflect realtime trading as accurately as possible.
+Additionally, the price difference between the Close of one day and the Open of the next could vary widely, and therefore this basic algorithm may not reflect realtime trading as accurately as possible.<br>
 \*\*The Simple Moving Average is calculated as the sum of the closing prices of the previous *n* timesteps, divded by the number of timesteps *n*.

 ## Statistical Test